ouwargui/Tinder-Auto-Swipe/README.md

 Enjoy!

-This project was just to study and have some fun coding.
+This project was just to study and have some fun coding, feel free to use the code however you want :)